pgfisico/pi-project-simon/code.md

 First create a new Python script named `simon.py`.

 At the top of the file, import `LED` from the GPIO module.
-Then, setup your LEDs with the pin numbers that you connected them to when building your circuit.
+Below the import, setup your LEDs with the pin numbers that you connected them to when building your circuit.

 ```py
 from gpiozero import LED